Wholesale Available

 Quiet Night on the Patio

-Alone with a drink and no particular agenda — the Royale fits that mood exactly.
-It asks nothing of you.
+Alone with a drink and no particular agenda.
+The Royale fits that mood exactly.
 Fifty minutes of easy smoke that doesn't demand your full attention but rewards it when you give it.

 🎉